-Once you decided that you want solar roof for your house, ordering it cannot be simpler.
+Once you decided that you want solar roof for your house, ordering it could not be simpler.
 Everything is done via the Internet, and you just need to plug in a few numbers before Tesla figures out the size of your system and recommend Powerwall capacity for you.

 I found that the number of batteries you can order without talking to a person is dependent on your electricity bill.
-I have experience with Powerwall from before, and it is wonderful once it is working.
+I had experience with Powerwall from before, and it was wonderful once working.
 It definitely makes a difference as it stores solar energy for peak hour use, and I recommend considering them.
-Related, it is worth noting that my electricity company switched my rate plan to time-of-use as soon as my solar system is turned on, so now electricity cost is different depending on the season and time of day, making the battery very useful.
+Related, it is worth noting that my electricity company, PG&E, switched my rate plan to time-of-use as soon as my solar system is turned on, so now electricity cost is different depending on the season and time of day, making the battery very useful.

 Additionally, if you install Powerwall at the same time you install solar roof, the cost is eligible for tax credits and some other rebates, such as the Self Generation Incentive Program.

 I don't want to maintain links to them, but alternatives exist and many of them are American just like Tesla.
 Solar shingles are available from other vendors: Dow/RGS, Luma, SunTegra.
 Energy storage options include: LG Chem, Sonnen.
 I don't have experience with them, and my brief investigation lead me to believe some of them are better when you install them at the same time your house is built.
 Many cost less than Tesla products.

 It'll take you decades to recover your investment; you won't be making money selling excess electricity from your solar system back to the grid.
 Tesla's financing terms is (I think) terrible and not very transparent.
 At least when I looked into it, they are only showing you monthly payment amount; after calculating the total cost, it worked out to around 30% interest in my case.